diegodinizf/insiders_clustering/README.md

 ![image](https://user-images.githubusercontent.com/110054775/198904955-d384ae1f-277b-468e-a5be-b5702ca7ba55.png)

-The image above, shows us the presence of well defined clusters, far from each other, what represents a silhouette score of 0,63 in
+The image above, shows us the presence of well defined clusters, far from each other, what represents a silhouette score of 0,63.